We Are the Streets

-We Are the Streets is the second studio album by hip hop group the Lox.
+We Are the Streets is the second studio album by hip-hop group the Lox.
 Originally scheduled for a January 11, 2000, release, the album was released on January 25, 2000, by Ruff Ryders Entertainment and Interscope Records.
-It was their second album as a group, and is mainly produced by Swizz Beatz.
+It is their second album and is mainly produced by Swizz Beatz.
 Its commercial success was driven primarily by the singles "Wild Out," produced by Swizz Beatz; and "Ryde or Die, Bitch", produced by Timbaland.